 You will have to support the kid to make personal choices right from the age of two.
 The kid will have to choose between hats, mittens or coats for winter.
 This way, he differentiates the clothes he has to wear for winter.
 And those he would don for the summers.
 Hence the habit of making personal choices is a very good self-esteem builder in your child.

 Again, if you wanted to know how to build self-confidence in a child, keep it simple.
-Offer specific or action driven praises and do not praise for the heck of it.
+Offer specific or action-driven praises and do not praise for the heck of it.

 Most of the parents try doing everything on their own.
 This is for the simple reason that they do not want to physically strain the kid.
 Why don’t you help your child do the household chores?
 Like chopping vegetables, making the beds or even cleaning up the car?

-This way, the child learns to take responsibility.
-He/she becomes more independent, capable enough of taking higher responsibilities down the line.
+It can be through the levels of an educational video game or helping the kid through laps of swimming.
 The kid must complete or accomplish the given tasks on hand.
-This can lend the kid with a sense of achievement.
+This can leave the kid with a sense of achievement.
 It can also develop a sense of responsibility or accountability in case the tasks are not completed as per the expected norms.

 Here, we are speaking about pepping up levels of confidence or helping the kid build resilience or self-esteem.
 The least we can do is to discourage the spirit of the kid.
 Active learning brings with it a string of disappointments, failures or struggles.
 Hence, make sure, you do not unduly discourage the kid when it fails or struggles through.